data-dependent/osrs-guides/2t prif teaks.md

 To aggro the rabbits, we cast wind strike against them.
 Since the max hit is two and the rabbits have five hitpoints, this will never kill them.
 Another common choice is to cast confuse or a similar spell, which deals no damage.

 <div style="text-align:center"><img src="https://i.imgur.com/NsW6Jyf.gif" alt='Gear needed' width=500>
+It's helpful to set our npc attack options to "hidden" to keep us from accidentally killing the rabbits.

 ## Step 2: Every other tick the rabbits